 Consent is also a dangerous defense.
 During the trial, the defendant must typically testify.
 So, the prosecutor has a chance to cross-examine the defendant.
 And, pretty much anything goes in these exchanges.
-Moreover, if the defense does not resonate with the jury, the #MeToo jurors may react very harshly against the defendant.
+Moreover, if the defense does not resonate with the jury, some jurors may react very harshly against the defendant.

 There is a wildcard here.
 On a 66-0 vote, the Minnesota State Senate recently joined the House and closed the marital exception loophole in the sexual assault law.
 The change must now go to a conference committee to iron out differences between the House and Senate versions.
 And, no one is sure what the final version will look like.

 So, now more than ever, if the consent defense may be an option in your case, you need a highly-skilled Hutchinson criminal lawyer to break things down for the jury.